twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TEXPORTSETTINGSFORM** and **TEXPORTSETTINGSFRAME** – Configure settings to export fonts.
 * **TEXTERNALSFORM** – Edits the external tools menu (**Tools: Launch Externals: Configure Externals...**).
 * **TEXTRACTFROMTTCFORM** (version 4.0 & above) – Extracts OpenType font collections into separate font files (**Tools: Extract from OTC...**).
 If the unregistered copy detects it is running after a grace period of 30 days, **TDISABLEDFORM** (old versions) or the **Evaluation Period Expired** message (recent versions) is shown instead.
 This corresponds to the `MiToolsExtractFromTTCClick` function used by `CheckLicenseNotGood`.
-* **TFEATURESETTINGSFORM** (version 12.0) – Used when generating or updating OpenType features in `TOPENTYPEDESIGNERFORM`.
+* **TFEATURESETTINGSFORM** (version 12.0) – Generates or updates code for OpenType features in the OpenType Designer.
 * **TFINDFORM** – Searches parts of a font.
 * **TFONTEMBEDDINGLICENSINGRIGHTSFORM** (version 2.0 until 6.5) – Shows a list of embedding or licensing rights to use in the font (replaced with **Legal: Embedding Licensing Rights** in `TFONTSETTINGSFORM` in version 7.0 & above).
 * **TFONTHEADERFLAGSFORM** – Enables or disables header flags in the font.
-* **TFONTINSTALLWIZARDFORM** – Installs the font to the computer.
-Before version 7.0 & above the program requires saving the font. **Fun fact:** The directory and filename in the first step is a dummy placeholder.
-The second step (font already installed) includes the Windows 98 directory (`win98`) preceding the fonts folder and Arial font filename.
+* **TFONTINSTALLWIZARDFORM** – Installs the font to the computer (version 6.0 & below requires saving the font). **Fun fact:** The file path in the first step is dummy.
+The second step (font already installed) names the font as Arial installed in Windows 98 (`c:\win98\fonts\arial.ttf`).
 If the unregistered copy detects it is running after a grace period of 30 days, **TDISABLEDFORM** (old versions) or the **Evaluation Period Expired** message (recent versions) is shown instead.
 This corresponds to the `InstallFont` and `miFontInstallClick` functions used by `CheckLicenseNotGood`.
 * **TFONTLOGFORM** – Displays the log for any font (**Developer Tools: Font Log**).
 * **TFONTOVERVIEWFORM** – Shows all glyphs after opening any font.
 * **TFONTPROPERTIESFORM** – Contains properties and unsupported tables (version 7.0 & above) in the font.
-If non-Unicode language is East Asian (e.g. Korean), in the **Unsupported Tables** tab it substitutes Latin-1 accented letters by ASCII versions, e.g. Wästman by Wastman (not Waestman) and some Latin-1 symbols by fullwidth versions, e.g. £ by ￡ or other symbols, e.g. « by ≪.
+If the non-Unicode language region is East Asian (e.g. Korean), in the **Unsupported Tables** tab it substitutes Latin-1 accented letters by ASCII forms, e.g. Wästman by Wastman and some Latin-1 symbols by fullwidth forms, e.g. £ by ￡ or other symbols, e.g. « by ≪.
 * **TFONTSETTINGSFORM** – Contains basic naming fields or metric settings, Unicode and code page ranges, gasp ranges and more.
 * **TFONTTABLESFORM** (version 2.0 until 6.5) – Shows a list of supported and unsupported tables in the font (unsupported tables is a separate tab in `TFONTPROPERTIESFORM` in version 7.0 & above).
 * **TFONTTESTFORM** – Test desktop fonts (not web fonts).
-The text in `mmFontTest` and `Memo1` (version 7.0 & above) in version 4.0 until 5.6 is the program name, uppercase, lowercase and numbers with all DOS/Windows Latin-1 and USA characters (version 6.0 & above removes the DOS/Windows Latin-1 and USA characters at the end).
-Version 1.1.1c until 5.0 allows the user to change the encoding (it was dropped with version 5.5 & above).
+The text in `mmFontTest` and `Memo1` (version 7.0 & above) in version 4.0 until 5.6 is the program name, uppercase, lowercase and numbers with DOS/Windows Latin-1 and USA characters (version 6.0 & above removes the characters at the end and adds the company's name to the program name at the beginning).
+Version 1.1.1c until 5.0 allows the user to change the encoding (it was removed in version 5.5 & above).
 If the unregistered copy detects it is running after a grace period of 30 days, **TDISABLEDFORM** (old versions) or the **Evaluation Period Expired** message (recent versions) is shown instead.
 This corresponds to the `TestFontTTFOTF` (`miFontTestTTFOTFClick`) and `TestFontWOFF` (`btnFontTestWoffClick`) functions used by `CheckLicenseNotGood`.
 * **TFORMADDANCHOR** (version 7.0 & above) – Adds anchors to any glyph in the font if positioning data exists.
-* **TFORMOPENTYPEDESIGNERSETTINGS** (version 7.0 & above) – Shows an interface for changing options in `TOPENTYPEDESIGNERFORM`.
+* **TFORMOPENTYPEDESIGNERSETTINGS** (version 7.0 & above) – Changes options in the OpenType Designer.
 * **TFORMULAFORM** (version 12.0) – Writes formulas to construct anchor based composite glyphs.
 * **TFRAMECATEGORY** (version 7.0 & above) – Contains categories in the font overview (left side).
-* **TFRAMEGLYPHMEMBER** (version 7.5 & above) – Used by `TGLYPHEDITFORM` when editing colored glyphs to display glyph members (automatically shown when switching glyphs to color mode).
+* **TFRAMEGLYPHMEMBER** (version 7.5 & above) – Used when editing colored glyphs to display glyph members (automatically shown when switching glyphs to color mode).
 * **TFRAMEPALETTE** (version 7.5 & above) – Shows the color palette when editing multicolored fonts (automatically shown when switching glyphs to color mode).
 * **TGASPFORM** (version 2.0 until 6.5) – Manages gasps in the font (replaced with the Smoothing tab in `TFONTSETTINGSFORM` in version 7.0 & above).
 This corresponds to the `gasp` table.
 * **TGENERATECONTOURSCANCELFORM** – Used when generating contours.